twendt/homematic-xmlrpc/README.md

 * Generation of empty tags - HomeMatic doesn't like stuff like ```<string/>``` - so now it generates a Homematic compatible ```<string></string>```
 * You can explicitly set type double by using as param ``` {explicitDouble: 1}```

-Don't use this Module if you wanna communicate with a HomeMatic CCU!
-For better performance and higher stability use the [Binary RPC Module](https://github.com/hobbyquaker/binrpc) instead.
+As an alternative when communicating with a HomeMatic CCU or for use with CuXD I suggest to use the [Binary RPC Module](https://github.com/hobbyquaker/binrpc) (same interface, less overhead, smaller implementation).

 ## The What